silvesco94/war_games/index.md

 ## About Us

-Ethan and Scott are two diehard sports fans and longtime friends with a shared passion for analytics, sarcasm, and deeply unnecessary debates about the games we love — baseball and beyond.
+Ethan and Scott are lifelong sports enthusiasts and longtime friends with a shared background in analytics and a fascination with the deeper layers of sports performance.

-After countless hours arguing over clutch hitting, field goal percentage in the clutch, and whether playoff Jimmy Butler is a myth or a movement, we realized something:
+After many spirited debates over clutch hitting, situational efficiency, and whether playoff Jimmy Butler is a statistical anomaly or an emerging archetype, we came to a conclusion:

-It’s time to put the numbers where our mouths are.
+It’s time to put data at the center of the conversation.

-This blog is our sandbox — a place to break down hot takes, challenge narratives, and apply cold, hard data to the wonderfully chaotic world of sports.
-Whether it’s validating a playoff legend, debunking a cursed closer, or running regression models on goat-tier receivers — we’re here for it.
+This blog serves as our analytical playground — a platform to explore bold claims, scrutinize assumptions, and apply rigorous statistical thinking to the unpredictability of sports.
+Whether we're validating postseason legends, challenging the narrative around elite closers, or building models to evaluate high-impact players across leagues, our goal is the same: ground every insight in evidence.

-Our mission is simple:
+Our mission:

 > **No more “just trust me.”
 Only: “trust me, here’s the data.”**

-Expect Python-powered charts, absurd hypotheses, cross-sport comparisons, and the occasional statistical hill we’re fully prepared to die on.
-If it’s niche, nerdy, or just a little too deep — that’s exactly why we’re covering it.
+Expect Python-driven analysis, unconventional questions, cross-sport comparisons, and the occasional statistical deep dive.
+If it’s overlooked, complex, or controversial — we’re probably working on it.

 ## 📚 Articles